 There’s a reason men once risked their lives to acquire the spices of the Far East.
 Cinnamon is a spice held in the highest regard for its powerful medicinal qualities as well its aphrodisiac power.

 It is a spice used in Asia to guard against colds.
-And it is used around the world as flavoring for both sweet and savory dishes.
+And it is used around the world as a flavoring for both sweet and savory dishes.
 It’s also used as an aromatherapy agent for relaxation.
-But some of the most compelling evidence for cinnamon’s nutritional use is the benefits of cinnamon sexually.
+But some of the most compelling evidence for cinnamon’s nutritional use is cinnamon benefits sexually.
 Here’s a look at what cinnamon can do for your sex life.

 Cinnamon benefits sexually for women & men